 Weston Park Museum is just a stones throw away from the city centre and is the largest museum in Sheffield.
 One of the best top free days out for kids in Sheffield, without a doubt.
 Home to exhibitions that allow visits to discover the real Sheffield history, and regular family activities, Weston park museum is a fantastic place for little ones.
 For kids you’ll be able to find cabinets to open, bugs to see, drawers to look inside, books, animals, and hands on galleries with little play areas.
 The museum is completely free to visit and there is a cafe, picnic room and park which makes it a lovely day out.
 Fantastic Friday under 5 free activities in term time.
 Make sure you explore the park, too, and get this free trail.

 This local history museum is free to visit and we were very impressed when we went for the first time.
 Experience Barnsley tells the incredible story of Barnsley with century old artefacts.
 The museum is in a large building with a cafe which makes it a great spot to spend a few hours and right in the town centre of Barnsley.
 Throughout the museum there are things to play with, interactive exhibitions, colouring tables, reading corner, dress up and vintage cars to pretend to drive in.
-We had a lovely time.
+We had a lovely time and keep going back.

 South Yorkshire Transport Museum, 9 Waddington Way, Aldwarke, Rotherham S65 3SH